-a.
-Recognize that a victim's behavior and actions may be affected.

-- b.
-Provide the victim with the department's domestic violence information handout, even if the incident may not rise to the level of a crime. - c.
-Alert the victim to any available victim advocates, shelters, and community resources. - d.
-Stand by for a reasonable amount of time when an involved person requests law enforcement assistance while removing essential items of personal property. - e.
-Seek medical assistance as soon as practicable for the victim if the victim has sustained injury or complains of pain. - f.
-Ask the victim whether the victim has a safe place to stay.
-Assist in arranging to transport the victim to an alternate shelter if the victim expresses a safety concern or if the officer determines that a need exists. - g.
-Make reasonable efforts to ensure that children or dependent adults who are under the supervision of the suspect or victim are being properly cared for. - h.
-Seek or assist the victim in obtaining an emergency order if appropriate (RCW 10.99.040).
+- (a) Recognize that a victim's behavior and actions may be affected. - (b) Provide the victim with the department's domestic violence information handout, even if the incident may not rise to the level of a crime. - (c) Alert the victim to any available victim advocates, shelters and community resources. - (d) Stand by for a reasonable amount of time when an involved person requests law enforcement assistance while removing essential items of personal property. - (e) Seek medical assistance as soon as practicable for the victim if they have sustained injury or complain of pain. - (f) Ask the victim whether they have a safe place to stay.
+Assist in arranging to transport the victim to an alternate shelter if the victim expresses a concern for their safety or if the officer determines that a need exists. - (g) Make reasonable efforts to ensure that children or dependent adults who are under the supervision of the suspect or victim are being properly cared for. - (h) Provide the victim with information regarding procedures for obtaining a civil protection order if appropriate.